NovakVed/NovakVed/README.md

 Over the past few years, I’ve gained experience across backend and frontend development, contributing to scalable systems and responsive interfaces.
 From robust APIs to intuitive user experiences, I love tackling challenges that bring ideas to life.

-These days, I’m working as a Software Developer at 👁️🐝Ⓜ️ iX (IBM iX), helping create solutions that are both efficient and delightful to use.
+These days, I’m working as a Software Developer at Emil Frey Digital, helping create solutions that are both efficient and delightful to use.

 #### 🔭 I’m currently working on...